-Figure 4 Required tariff growth in 2014 compared to potential tariff growth in the period 2011-2013, AMD/person/month collection rate in Kotayk Region and Sevan municipality is above 70% assumed in the financial model.
+Figure 4 Required tariff growth in 2014 compared to potentail tariff growth in the period 2011-2013, AMD/person/month

 Landfill Management Company will in 2015 start to repay the EBRD loan's principle amount.
 This year will be rather challenging, because the Company will just start generating sufficient cash flow to meet the payments.
 Improvements in the financial position of the Company can be reached if the revenue